REDLINE-DAO/data/README.md

   -	tickets
   -	nftPartSkin - can be comma separated *enclosed in quotes*

-### Last cell should contain all possible NFT (Template) IDs one woll be picked at random.
+### Last cell should contain all possible NFT (Template) IDs one will be picked at random.

 The table should look like this,